 - Council

 - Management

 - Staff Complement

 - Skills development

 - Revenue enhancement

-- Policies and Service delivery plans
+Policies and Service delivery plans

+- Folicies and service delivery plans

 Summary audit outcome 2018/19

 Council

 The council performs both legislative and oversight functions.
 They focus on legislative, oversight and participatory roles.
 Their role is to debate issues publicly and to facilitate political debate and discussion.